Master of Physician Assistant Studies

 • levels of previous clinical health care experience that involves critical thinking and decision making.

-• direct patient care exceeding the minimum 1,000 hours requirement.
+• direct patient care exceeding the minimum 1,000 paid hours requirement.

 • evidence of health care team effectiveness.